 Ask your adviser if he uses Financial Mappers Pro.
 Here he can quickly demonstrate the effect of a falling share market price on your portfolio.
 Together you can collaborate on the future management of your finances.

 For those who are dedicated DIY Investors, it may be time to reflect on the current share market and evaluate the immediate and long-term risks to your investments from Coronavirus.

 If you are an investor who does not have access to paid services, there are opportunities for you to receive free information.
 However, they will most likely be trying to sell you more advanced information which in times like this, you may see value in purchasing.

-One free service I use is Colin Twiggs’ Chart of the Week from Incredible Charts.
+One free service I use is Colin Twiggs’ Chart of the Week.
 Each weekend you will receive an email with one chart intended to highlight the mood of the market in the previous week.

 On the 29 February 2020, this was his chart of the week and this was his comment:

 It’s not a pretty sight.
 The ASX 200 fell close to 10% in a single week.
 The severity of the fall suggests that sellers are committed, and buyers are scarce.
 Breach of support at 6400 is highly likely and would offer a target of 5400 (a 25% draw-down).
 A V-shaped recovery is unlikely.